Do You Really Need a Blog?By Jean Van Rensselar | Posted 2009-09-15 Print

 In contrast, publicly available external blogs allow customers, business partners, employees and spokespeople to get information quickly, share opinions and ask questions.
 External company blogs are also one of the media’s top tools for finding news and feature ideas about an organization, which can sometimes make company executives cringe.

-Before deciding whether to have a public-facing blog, ask yourself if your customers and prospects generally read blogs.
+Before deciding whether to build a public-facing blog, ask yourself if your customers and prospects generally read blogs.
 If not, then why would you need one?
 Well, blogs do provide some clear benefits, including search engine optimization (SEO), maximum media and public relations attention, collaborative product development, improved customer assistance, the ability to conduct polls and receive feedback easily, and improved customer and prospect relations.

 In addition, both internal and external blogs offer increased openness, as well as direct, timely communication.
 They are also a relatively inexpensive way to gather credible information.